dialchain/dial/specs/Publication.md

 Signature timestamp.
 This is an essential timestamp as it determines the time window (block) in which to put the publication.
 For this association, the timestamp of the youngest proof entry is used.

 ## [proof][i][assertionMethod]
-The list of identifiers included in he assertion method block represent the chain of delegation:
+The list of identifiers included in the assertion method block represents the chain of delegation:

-- the first entry "zGCPM1TZZdBTdH1LUrP1u38Y3L89wVj94Y8iBXCLEeMqZ#2021-06-24T21:36:03.422792Z#am-0" representts the assertionn method of the signing organization.
+- the first entry "zGCPM1TZZdBTdH1LUrP1u38Y3L89wVj94Y8iBXCLEeMqZ#2021-06-24T21:36:03.422792Z#am-0" represents the assertion method of the signing organization.
-- the second entry "zAo7AYWYkFH2cPfmfq4LEzwGk7UTJYePDbqGozztnK8Kt#2021-06-24T21:36:03.415619Z#am-0" is the assertion mehod of the signing member entry
+- the second entry "zAo7AYWYkFH2cPfmfq4LEzwGk7UTJYePDbqGozztnK8Kt#2021-06-24T21:36:03.415619Z#am-0" is the assertion method of the signing member entry

 ## [proof][i][verificationMethod]
-The verification method associated with the last assertion method entry in the list of assertionn methods. "zAo7AYWYkFH2cPfmfq4LEzwGk7UTJYePDbqGozztnK8Kt#2021-06-24T21:36:03.415619Z#key-0" is the corresponding verification method of the member entry.
+The verification method associated with the last assertion method entry in the list of assertion methods. "zAo7AYWYkFH2cPfmfq4LEzwGk7UTJYePDbqGozztnK8Kt#2021-06-24T21:36:03.415619Z#key-0" is the corresponding verification method of the member entry.
 This directly references the public key used by the member to produce the proof.

 # Publisher Service